xiix0/scam/README.md

-You will be singled out for promotion in your work.
+Good news.
+Ten weeks from Friday will be a pretty good day.